Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 ### Documented and prioritised requirements
 User story and requirements
 1. Dr. David, geologist
 Dr. David is a geologist in UCL.
 His research focused on the model of volocano activity and global warming.
 Everytime, he wants to figure out the trend of eruptions in his interested volcano.
 He has to repeat the procedure of downloading, cleaning and visualising data.
 It is quite time-consuming.
-If an app can prepare and visualise data on his perferred chart, he shall save a lot of time on repeating pre-research.
+If an app can prepare and visualise data on his perferred charts, he shall save a lot of time on repeating pre-research.
 2. Dr. Peter, US government scientist
 Dr. Peter is an US government scientist, he is responsible for monitoring the volocano in US and send volocano alerts to the government and residents when necessary.
 However he needs to review the data and investigate the volocano which has abnormal eruption trends.